 Place a large piece of aluminum foil onto a baking sheet.
 Then place your western ribs on the large piece of aluminum foil.
 Season well with the salt, pepper, and garlic powder.
 Place another piece of aluminum foil on top and fold the sides up to form a tight seal.
 This is the beginning of the pulled pork in the oven!
-Bake the pork for about 2 hours at 325 degrees F. (Bake for 4 hours if you are using a pork loin.)Check the pork after about an hour and a half or so.
+Bake the pork for about 1 1/2 to 2 hours at 325 degrees F. (Bake for 4 hours if you are using a pork loin.)Check the pork after about an hour and a half or so.
 Be careful the steam inside the foil packet is very hot.
-You want to check to see if the pork is able to be shredded.
+You want to check to see if the pork is tender enough to be shredded.
 Once it is, you are ready to move on.

 Preheat your oven to 400 degrees F. Shred the pork in a 9 x 13 baking pan.
 I use two forks and pull and shred the pork with forks.
 Then mix the barbeque sauce with the shredded pork.
 Spread the pork mixture out evenly in the baking pan.